bytebl33d/bytebl33d.github.io/_posts/2024-02-20-proxmox-homelab-part1.md

 pfSense will act as the gateway (router) and firewall for our homelab, so it should always be the first thing you boot up when using the lab.
 {: .notice--info}

+Later on in this series, we will also add our own Intrusion Detection System (IDS) with Suricata.
+This will be a host that captures all traffic from your networks of choice and alerts for suspicious events.

 ## System Requirements
 To ensure smooth operation, here’s what you’ll need:
 - A 64-bit multi-core CPU (minimum 4 cores) with virtualization support